dgrnbrg/spiral/README.md

 the expense of always encoding the request processing as a queue.
 In Spiral, handlers are only identified by their input channel.
 Thus, Spiral handlers cannot automatically know what other executors are in the execution pipeline.
-On the other hand, Spiral handlers can express more complex worker-pool and dynamically routed topologies in a single expression, rather than requiring dynamic interceptor middleware.
+On the other hand, Spiral handlers allow for async middleware to be written using `<!` and `>!` when delegating to a subhandler, rather than needing to explicitly implement the state machine.
 1. Chaining behavior: in Pedestal, the interceptor framework handles chaining behavior, which allows for greater programmatic insight and control.
 In Spiral, function composition handles chaining behavior, just like in regular Ring.